 Multi activity holidays let you dip your toe into rock climbing or abseiling without having to commit to an entire week.
 The same goes for cycling, hiking and kayaking.
 A different activity every day is ideal for learning a new skill or technique and then deciding whether you like it enough to perhaps take it up when you get home, or on another trip.
 Believe you me, after a day of horse riding you might fancy a change the following morning.

-More about Family activity
+More Family activity articles